Colonel William Farrand Prosser

 In 1893 irrigation finally came to the Prosser area giving the farmers more options for the crops they grew.
 Some of the first were eggplant, sugar beets, strawberries, corn, apples, and other fruit.
 Prosser was incorporated in 1899.

 The coming of the railroad to Prosser opened other opportunities for shipping their crops and livestock to markets in other cities.
 One of the industries that took advantage of the railroads was ice-making.

 The railroad also allowed the people of this area to travel to sporting events, conventions, and other excursions.
 For most of the people here never went anywhere beyond their local community and the railroad gave them the freedom to travel, but it also brought the outside world to them.

 When the year 1900 arrived, it found the town of Prosser with a population of 220 and there were numerous real estate offices. banks and a mercantile open to serve the growing number of farmers that were moving into the area.
 In 1905 Prosser became the county seat for Benton County.
 That same year the Prosser Queen riverboat was launched to originally haul freight and passengers and later was used for Sunday outings.

 In 1910 electricity and the telephone came to town.
 In the 1920’s the three local newspapers combined to become the Record-Bulletin, which is still being published today.

-The post World War II prosperity arrived in Prosser.
+The post-World War II prosperity arrived in Prosser.
 In 1950 a wealthy farmer and WW II veteran donated the money to build a community center and in 1957 a community pool was built.
 In 1968 the Benton County Historical Museum was dedicated.

-As in the past, Prosser’s economic base is still agriculture and is expanding into the tourism industry because of the increase of the growing of wine grapes and the numerous wineries opening up in the area.
+As in the past, Prosser’s economic base is still agriculture and is expanding into the tourism industry because of the increase in the growing of wine grapes and the numerous wineries opening up in the area.